SvetlanaMinakova/high_throughput_cnns/README.md

 distribute (map) the computations within the CNN to the computational resources of an edge (mobile or embedded) platform.
 The CNN distribution (mapping) is considered efficient if it ensures high CNN throughput.
-To find an efficient CNN mapping, our proposed methodology performs an automated Design Space Exploration (DSE), based on a Genetic Algorithm (GA) as proposed in the original paper on a Greedy Algorithm (only added to the tool).
+To find an efficient CNN mapping, our proposed methodology performs an automated Design Space Exploration (DSE), based on a Genetic Algorithm (GA) as proposed in the original paper or on a Greedy Algorithm (only added to the tool).
 Exploitation of task-level (pipeline) parallelism together with data-level parallelism is the main novel feature of our proposed methodology.
 This feature distinguishes our methodology from the existing DL frameworks and other methodologies that utilize only task-level (pipeline) parallelism or only data-level parallelism, available in a CNN, to ensure high CNN throughput.